Ernxst/icon-prerender/README.md

 # 🚀 Icon Prerender

-A plugin (likely compatible with your build tool) that prerenders your SVG icons at build time so your clients don't have to fetch them during browsing.
+A framework-agnostic plugin (likely compatible with your build tool) that prerenders your SVG icons at build time so your clients don't have to fetch them during browsing.
 Designed for ease-of-use and maximum performance.

 ## Why?